 I highly suggest joining a liveaboard in Egypt.
 There are islands and remote dive sites that offer incredible experiences, and they can only be reached from a liveaboard!
 We didn’t have the time or funds at the time, but I through my own research I can vouch that this is the cheapest place in the world to join a liveaboard (cheaper than Thailand, Mexico, and other diving hot spots for sure).

-Final Thoughts on Backpacking Egypt
+Final Advice Before Backpacking Egypt

 Despite news stories of civil unrest and terrorism, I knew I had to backpack Egypt.
 I had a few friends who had spent time in Cairo and dived in the Red Sea, and they couldn’t stop raving about it.